reshamas/bio-and-headshot/2022_psf_board_nomination.md

 As a statistician, I began my career using SAS and Rstats, in the 90's.
 I have been using Python since 2012; the conversion from R/SAS to Python was both bumpy and irresistible, because python is so alluring.

 I have contributed extensively to the community, both in education and in supporting people from typically underrepresented groups.
-I also wrote the viral blog [Why Women are Flourishing in the R Community But Lagging in Python](https://reshamas.github.io/why-women-are-flourishing-in-r-community-but-lagging-in-python/), which was considered provocative by many, though by me it was an objective deep dive with statistical perspective into dimensions related to the R and Python communities.
+I also wrote the viral blog [Why Women are Flourishing in the R Community But Lagging in Python](https://reshamas.github.io/why-women-are-flourishing-in-r-community-but-lagging-in-python/), which was considered by many to be provocative, though by me it was an objective deep dive with statistical perspective into dimensions related to the R and Python communities.

 ### Community Award
 In 2019, I received the [NumFOCUS 2019 Community Service Award](https://numfocus.org/blog/2019-numfocus-awards)